The Tea Market in Peru: Trends, Opportunities, and Growth

 Growth and Cultivation

-- Adaptation: Unlike coffee, tea did not become a major crop in Peru.
+- Adaptation: Unlike coffee, tea did not become a major crop in Peru initially.
 The country’s climate and geography are more suited to coffee and cocoa cultivation.

-- Imports: Tea continued to be imported primarily from China and later from other tea-producing countries like India and Sri Lanka.
+- Tea Imports: Tea continued to be imported primarily from China and later from other tea-producing countries like India and Sri Lanka, shaping the early tea drinking habits in Peru.

 Cultural Significance